steini1977/the-jpg-to-c64sprite-project/README.md

 the link is https://youtu.be/BOSHi1RtvNQ
 My goal is to make a likevice p5.js script version, width drop-zone.
 Anyone can help.
-the BBC file is a bin file made for "BBC Basic for windows", a textcopy of that is the BAS file.
+the BBC file is a bin file made for "BBC Basic for windows", a textcopy of that, is the BAS file.